TamaraAlhajj/connect4-AI/README.md

 Essentially, the history heuristic is the killer with memorization.

 An improvement I plan to implement in the future is peg removal for the smart AIs.
 I am curious to see whether this would lead to an endless game.

-## Acknowledgements

-Thank you to [Keith Galli](https://www.youtube.com/playlist?list=PLFCB5Dp81iNV_inzM-R9AKkZZlePCZdtV "Youtube Playlist") for his video series of connect 4 graphics using pygame.
-This aided me greatly in implementing the game play with a pygame GUI.